Farxiga FDA Approval History

-Treatment for: Diabetes, Type 2, Renal Failure, Heart Failure
+Treatment for: Diabetes, Type 2, Heart Failure, Chronic Kidney Disease

-Farxiga (dapagliflozin) is a sodium-glucose cotransporter 2 (SGLT2) inhibitor indicated for the treatment of type 2 diabetes mellitus, heart failure, and chronic kidney disease.
+Farxiga (dapagliflozin) is a sodium-glucose cotransporter 2 (SGLT2) inhibitor for use in the treatment of type 2 diabetes mellitus, heart failure, and chronic kidney disease.

-- to reduce the risk of cardiovascular death and hospitalization for heart failure in adults with heart failure with reduced ejection fraction (NYHA class II-IV).
+- to reduce the risk of cardiovascular death, hospitalization for heart failure, and urgent heart failure visit in adults with heart failure.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.